jhu-idc/idcApp-k8s/README.md

    c.
 Mac:  ??

+1. Execute overlays/development/definitions/&lt;PLATFORM&gt;/resources/generate_secrets.sh for your platform to generate secrets (you only need to do this once)

-1. `cd` into the overlays/development/&lt;PLATFORM&gt; directory for your platform.
+1. `cd` into the overlays/development/deployment/&lt;PLATFORM&gt; directory for your platform.

 1. Run `kubectl kustomize . | kubectl apply -f -` to start the stack!